 We need to approach this passage with great care.
 One extreme is for the believer to go around with a constant condemning spirit - one that condemns himself and others around him.
 His forgiveness by the blood of Christ is not a reality in his life - rather he operates in the flesh basing his spiritual successes or failures on his own criteria not on the word of God and the operation of the Holy Spirit in his life.
-This I would like to call sinful conscience hijacking the convicting ministry of the Holy Spirit.

 On the other hand the other extreme is to assume that since he is positionally under the cleansing of the blood of Christ he has no accountability for his personal actions / sins.
-This approach renders the illuminating ministry of the Holy Spirit null and void.
 Neither approach is biblically sound.
-Rather, the believer who is rightly under the filling of the Holy Spirit knows he has sinned because he has been convicted by the Holy Spirit.
-But he also knows that the blood of Christ cleanses him from all sin and that confession is a normal outcome of the convicting, illuminating ministry of the Holy Spirit.
-Notice that in I John 5:20° that God is greater than our conscience and knows everything including our personal sins.
+Rather, the believer who is rightly under the filling of the Holy Spirit knows he has sinned but also knows that the blood of Christ cleanses him from all sin and that confession is a normal outcome of that spiritual operation.
+Notice that in verse 20 that God is greater than our conscience and knows everything including our personal sins.
 The key here is for the believer to be reassured of this fact to the point of complete transparency with the Father in dealing with personal sins and also dealing with the responsibility of one's actions.
-It is also very important to note the phrase "...we are in him that is true, even in his Son Jesus Christ..."
-I'm going to insert here the translation from Lenski: